radius-project/docs/docs/content/community/contributing/overview.md

 ---
 type: docs
-title: "Contributing to Radius"
+title: "Contributing to Radius overview"
-linkTitle: "Contributing"
+linkTitle: "Overview"
-description: "Guides and requirements for contributing to Radius"
+description: "Learn how to contribute to Radius"
-weight: 80
+weight: 100
-no_list: true
 ---

 We welcome contributions to the Radius!
 Check  out  the following table to learn where and how you can contribute: